 Types of Partition Chromatography

 - Liquid-liquid Chromatography – It is a chromatography technique where a sheet of blotting paper, is used instead of adsorption column.
 The components are separated based on their differential migratory velocities.
-On separating they are stained to make the chromatogram visible.
+On separating, they are stained to make the chromatogram visible.

 - Gas-liquid Chromatography – A chromatography technique in which the separation of the mixture is done by an inert gas along a tube.
 The tube is filled with finely divided inert solid.
 The solid is coated with a nonvolatile oil.
-The migration of each component occurs at a rate determined by its solubility in oil as well as its vapor pressure.
+The migration of each component occurs at a rate determined by its solubility in oil as well as its vapour pressure.